 The famous saying “It’s all Greek to me” might be the most wrongfully chosen expression there is.
-Because each of us speaks a little Greek every day.
-There are over 150.000 English words that originate from the Ancient Greek language.
+Because each of us speaks a little Greek every day as there are over 150.000 English words that originate from the Ancient Greek language.
 Architect, base, and chaos are just a few examples.

 How has the Greek language influenced language?

-The Greek language has had a profound and lasting impact on the development of many languages throughout history, including English.
-Here is an overview of how the ancient Greek language is secretly the most spoken in the world.
+The Greek language has wielded a profound and enduring influence on the evolution of numerous languages over the course of history, notably English.
+Now, let’s delve into an overview highlighting how the ancient Greek language, in a somewhat clandestine manner, stands as one of the most spoken languages globally.

-The Greek language has contributed to the development of the English alphabet.
+Although Greek letters might seem different from the English ones, Greek has contributed to the development of the English alphabet.
 The ancient Greeks were the first to establish a true alphabet, around the 8th century B.C..
 Later, this alphabet was adopted by the Romans who, in turn, passed it on to Western Europe.
-The modern English alphabet is based on the Roman alphabet and contains many of the same letters as the ancient Greek alphabet did.
+Therefore, the modern English contains many of the same letters as the ancient Greek alphabet did.
 Moreover, even the name alphabet shows the Greek influence, as the first two letters of the Greek alphabet are Alpha and Bet(a).

 Greek words in English